cfwheels/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 Create a blank CFWheels app from one of our app templates or a template using a valid Endpoint ID which can come from ForgeBox, HTTP/S, git, github, etc.

-By default an app named MyCFWheelsApp will be created in a sub directoryt call MyCFWheelsApp.
+By default an app named MyCFWheelsApp will be created in a sub directory called MyCFWheelsApp.

 The most basic call...
 ```